sysrpl/Codebot.Cross/README.md

 # Codebot Cross Platform Library

-This is the Codebot Cross repository.
-It contains the source and assets code for three Free Pascal pakacges.
+This is the official git repository for the Codebot Cross library.
+It contains the source and assets code for three Free Pascal packges.

+The official landing page for the library with detailed information, including installation, documentation, and examples about this library is [located here](https://cross.codebot.org).

 ## Package Codebot